Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 # Data splitting

-Split the data into 75% training and 25% testing, with stratified sampling, to make sure that the class labels percentages in both training and testing data are (nearly) equal.
+Split the data into 75% training and 25% testing, with stratified sampling, to make sure that the classes percentages in both training and testing data are (nearly) equal.

 ```python
 X = df['text']